-The Texas Ratio for Old National Bank decreased slightly from 14.94% as of September 30, 2012 to 10.84% as of September 30, 2013, resulting in a positive change of 27.43%.This indicates that the balance sheet and financial strength for Old National Bank has improved slightly in recent periods.
+The Texas Ratio for Old National Bank decreased dramatically from 15.33% as of December 31, 2012 to 10.07% as of December 31, 2013, resulting in a positive change of 34.34%.This indicates that the balance sheet and financial strength for Old National Bank has improved dramatically in recent periods.

 Both FDIC and NCUA consider capitalization levels of banks and credit unions to be of high importance.
 Higher capitalization allows for a greater buffer when cover loans that may fail in the future.
-Old National Bank has $9.5 billion in assets with $1.07 billion in equity, resulting in a capitalization level of 11.22%, which is excellent.
+Old National Bank has $9.43 billion in assets with $1.02 billion in equity, resulting in a capitalization level of 10.83%, which is above average.